Live Together, Die Alone: Flashbacks

 Desmond Hume (Henry Ian Cusick) is being released from a military prison in 2001 with a dishonourable discharge, for unknown reasons.
 Upon leaving, he runs into Charles Widmore (Alan Dale) who reveals that he prevented communication between his daughter Penelope (Sonya Walger) and Desmond while he was in prison, and strongly warns Desmond against attempting to reform a relationship.
 Desmond, wanting to prove that he is not a coward, travels to the United States from the United Kingdom to train for a sailing race around the world, sponsored by Widmore.
-He meets Libby (Cynthia Watros) in a cafe, and after a deep conversation, Libby gives Desmond a yacht owned by her late husband.
+He meets Libby (Cynthia Watros) in a cafe, and Libby gives Desmond a yacht owned by her late husband.
 While Desmond is training, Penny tracks him down and angrily questions him.
-(There is a moment in the background where Jack is seen arriving at the stadium to run.)
+(Jack is seen arriving at the stadium in the background.)
 Desmond tells her that he is determined to win Widmore's race and promises that he will return.
 However, while sailing, Desmond gets caught in a bad storm, and washes up on the island.
-He is rescued by a man in a yellow HAZMAT suit, Kelvin Inman (Clancy Brown) (who also is the American intelligence officer that releases Sayid in one of his flashbacks) who takes him to the Dharma Initiative Swan Station and shows him the Orientation film.
-He explains that it was edited by Stuart Radzinsky, his former partner who faked a lockdown event and created an invisible map on the blast doors with him and then committed suicide while Inman was asleep.
-Inman also explains that the incident was a "leak" of electromagnetic energy from the Swan that builds up and has to be discharged by pushing the button unless someone accesses a fail-safe and "blows the dam."
-Desmond lives together with Kelvin for three years before he finds out that Inman is secretly planning on escaping the island using Desmond's boat.
-Desmond violently confronts Inman about this, accidentally killing him in the process.
-After almost letting the countdown timer run down and causing a "System Failure", Desmond starts drinking liquor and a few days later, contemplates suicide.
+He is rescued by a man in a HAZMAT suit, Kelvin Inman (Clancy Brown) (who also is the American intelligence officer that releases Sayid in one of his flashbacks) who takes him to the Swan and shows him the Orientation film.
+He explains that it was edited by Stuart Radzinsky, his former partner who faked a lockdown event and created an invisible map on the blast doors with him and then took his own life.
+Inman also explains that the incident was a "leak" of electromagnetic energy from the Swan that builds up and has to be discharged by pushing the button unless someone accesses a fail-safe.
+Desmond lives with Kelvin for three years before he finds out that Inman is secretly planning on escaping the island using Desmond's boat.
+Desmond violently confronts Inman, accidentally killing him in the process.
+After almost letting the countdown timer reach zero and causing a "System Failure", Desmond starts drinking and contemplates suicide.
 Before he shoots himself however, he hears John Locke (Terry O'Quinn) banging on the hatch door, and turns on a light.
 Desmond then realizes that there is still hope and decides not to kill himself.